 Prior to the Merger, the Company issued equity awards for compensation purposes to employees, directors and consultants under the Company's 2007 Equity Incentive Plan (the "2007 Plan").
 The 2007 Plan expired in July 2017.
-As of March 31, 2018, the Company had no shares of common stock available for issuance under the 2007 Plan.
+As of June 30, 2018, the Company had no shares of common stock available for issuance under the 2007 Plan.
 Equity awards under the 2007 Plan do not become available for future issuance if such awards are forfeited or otherwise terminate.
 Each stock option to acquire shares of Private Vaxart stock, whether vested or unvested, that had not previously been exercised was assumed in the Merger.

-In November 2016, Aviragen's stockholders approved the 2016 Equity Incentive Plan ("2016 Equity Plan"), under which all outstanding awards under their previous plans became available for issuance under the 2016 Equity Plan if such awards are forfeited or otherwise terminate.
+In November 2016, Aviragen's stockholders approved the 2016 Equity Incentive Plan ("2016 Equity Plan if such awards are forfeited or otherwise terminate.
 The purpose of the 2016 Equity Plan is to assist the Company in attracting and retaining valued employees, consultants and non-employee directors by offering them a greater stake in the Company's success and a closer identity with it, and to encourage ownership of the Company's shares by such persons.